 In the on demand test the apprentice must achieve a higher (e.g. 85%) percentage of correct answers to gain a distinction in the assessment activity.
 The on demand test will feature a sample of questions, based on a representative sample of the assessment criteria in Annex F(i).
+It will contain questions on both the core and the apprentice's chosen specialist function.

-In the observation the apprentice must demonstrate competence against all of the assessment criteria in Annex F(ii).
+In the observation the apprentice must demonstrate competence against all of the assessment criteria in Annex F(ii), both for the core and their chosen specialist function.
 In addition to completing tasks on time to the required standard, to obtain a distinction apprentices must demonstrate excellence in their approach, working efficiently and effectively, prioritising tasks and using appropriate communication.
 Tasks will be executed to an excellent standard and the apprentice will work within planned timescales to maximise productivity and produce a high quality end result.
 The apprentice must ensure adherence to legal and organisational requirements throughout.
 Assessment organisations will design observation templates clearly distinguishing the pass and distinction requirements.